lkdjiin/ackr/README.markdown

   * Ackr doesn't look into hidden folders/files
   * Search term is displayed in bold font

-It runs on linux.
-It maybe runs on mac os.
+It runs on unixes.
 I guess it won't run on windows.

 And one more thing: ackr **is not a replacement to grep/ack**.
 If you need grep power, just use grep!